 However, if there’s a stinging sensation and your skin flares up red, it’s most likely what dermatologists call irritant dermatitis.
 Again, hydrocortisone can be useful here, but it’s important to check with pharmacist or dermatologist before putting anything on the skin so it doesn’t damage it further in this delicate and sensitive state.

 What to do with acid or retinol-damaged skin

 We’ve all been there.
 We get a salicylic wash and maybe someone recommends a new retinol or you try out a super strong vitamin C serum – or maybe all three of these things at the same time – and you wake up with your skin raw, flaking, red and super painful.

 It’s a horrible experience and your skin feels like sandpaper for ages afterwards.
 Usually these treatments break down dead skin cells to help with everything from dullness to wrinkles to discolouration, but when we erode the top layer of our skin too drastically it can lead to super sensitive and painful skin.

 What you need to do next is cut out any harsh ingredients in your routine.
 That means any acids, anything with a high chemical content – just prioritise super gentle cleanser and thick, sensitive-skin suitable moisturiser.
 Try find something skin repairing from La Roche Posay or Avéne, both of which have great options for inflamed, sensitive skin.

-Skin can take up to 28 days to heal and regenerate, so be patient with it and stay away from any exfoliators chemical or physical for at least that period of time.
-We know it’s tempting, wanting to slake off all that dying, dry skin.
+Skin can take up to 28 days to heal and regenerate, so be patient with it and stay away from any exfoliators, chemical or physical, for at least that period of time.
+We know it’s tempting, wanting to flake off all that dying, dry skin.
 But trust us, it’s better left alone to heal right now.
 The flaky skin should be gone within a week, so definitely lay off your retinols and acids for at least two weeks, just to give your skin time to recover.